 Everything you need to get the most out of Flo, boards, calendar, notes, and memory.
 Skim the sections you care about.

 planFlo is a productivity tool built around an AI assistant named Flo.
-You type or paste whatever is on your mind and Flo sorts it into the right place: a task on your board, an event on your calendar, a draft in your notes, or a summary in memory.
+You type or paste whatever is on your mind and Flo sorts it into the right place: a task on one of your boards, an event on your calendar, a draft in your notes, or a summary in memory.

 After you sign up you land on your first board with a handful of sample columns.
 A one-time tutorial walks you through the main surfaces in about two minutes.
 You can replay it anytime from Account Settings → View Guide.